This page shows you what Chinese medicine says about trying to conceive – your fertility center – and your chance of getting pregnant.

 Then, with all these ingredients to hand, an egg can be produced and the nest prepared (to switch analogies!).

 All your fertility center needs then is another bit of Yang, to bring the egg (Yin) to life.
 It’s called sperm!

 What could possibly go wrong when trying to conceive?
 After all, we’ve been evolving for a million years: you’d think our genes might have sorted it all out by now!

 Well, obviously, if you’re reading this, things may not be going just as you had hoped.

-If you know a bit about acupuncture theory, you'll realize I haven't mentioned Chong Mo the Penetrating Channel, Ren Mo the Conception Vessel or Du Mo the Governor channel, to mention but three omissions.
+If you know a bit about acupuncture theory, you’ll realize I haven’t mentioned Chong Mai or Mo the Penetrating Channel, Ren Mai or Mo the Conception Vessel or Du Mo the Governor channel, to mention but three omissions.

 In treating women with infertility, knowing about and diagnosing problems with these issues and knowing how to use these extra-ordinary channels can be essential for success.
 But in trying to explain this overall picture simply, I have omitted them.

 There are six main causes in Chinese medicine: